-You can reach a customer service representative through Your Benefits Resources at https://digital.alight.com/rus/.
+Once logged on to Your Benefits Resources at digital.alight.com/rus/, look for the "Need Help?" icon to ask Lisa, your virtual assistant, any questions you may have.
+Lisa can also connect you with a web chat representative and other helpful resources.
 You can also call Benefits Express at 1.800.953.2526 from 8:00 a.m. to 4:00 p.m.
-CT Monday through Friday.
-If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.
+CT, Monday through Friday.